The Rabbi of Chelm

 The man for his appearance: homeless folk

-Have taken to wearing upscale suits
+Have taken to wearing upscale suits, he thought.

 Intrigued, he listened to the stranger talk.